The London Hairdressing Academy

 Students who do not pass theory will not be able to pass the programme.

-All of our Level 2 and Level 3 classes run at The London Hairdressing Academy one day a week, on non class days students are set E-learning work via Google Classrooms that students can access from home.
+All of our Level 2 and Level 3 classes at The London Hairdressing Academy run one day a week, on non class days students are set E-learning work via Google Classrooms that students can access from home, you would need to set aside on average 5 hours a week to complete all photo homework and assignments.

-Students have out of class access to Lecturers and staff for any help needed or questions to ask throughout the programme by using Google Classrooms to interact either publicly or privately.
+Students have out of class access to Lecturers and staff for any help needed, or ask questions throughout the programme by using Google Classrooms to interact either publicly or privately.

-Assignments: All student Assignments for each module will be posted online and when completed will be submitted through google classrooms to the lecturer of the programme.
+Assignments: All student Assignments for each module will be posted online and when completed at home will be submitted through google classrooms to the lecturer of the programme for marking.

 Resources: All theory taught in class is available on google classrooms as well as exam revision material for students to revise from.